tjwaterman99/tjwaterman99/docs/web-scraping-with-github-actions.md

 # Web Scraping with Github Actions

-The tools available for building web scrapers have improved significantly since my very first project back in 2015.
+The tools available for building web scrapers have improved significantly since [my very first webscraping project](https://github.com/tjwaterman99/IAAF-Stats) back in 2015.

-For me, the most exciting new tool for building web scrapers is [Github Actions](https://github.com/features/actions), a service for running arbitrary code directly on Github.
-Using Github actions, you can download the data you want to scrape on a schedule, save it to your repository, and then publish the scraped data using [Github releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository), making the scraped data easily available for others.
+Maybe the most interesting new tool for building web scrapers is [Github Actions](https://github.com/features/actions), a service for running arbitrary code directly on Github.

+Using Github actions, you don't have to configure or manage a server yourself.
+Instead, you can configure Github Actions to run on a schedule, download the data you want to scrape, and save it to your repository.
+You can then publish the scraped data using [Github releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository), making the scraped data easily available for others.

-That was the strategy I used for my [US Box Office Revenues tracker](https://github.com/tjwaterman99/boxofficemojo-scraper) - each day Github Actions downloads the latest revenue data from boxofficemojo.com, and then publishes a polished dataset that's easy to download from a single url on the project's [releases page](https://github.com/tjwaterman99/boxofficemojo-scraper/releases).
-You can try it out yourself below.
+I wanted to try this strategy out myself, so I built a [US Box Office Revenues tracker](https://github.com/tjwaterman99/boxofficemojo-scraper) on Github Actions.

+Each day Github Actions will run a web scraper that downloads the latest revenue data from boxofficemojo.com and saves it to the repository.
+It then parses the scraped data and publishes a polished dataset that's easy to download from a single url on the project's [releases page](https://github.com/tjwaterman99/boxofficemojo-scraper/releases).

+You can try out the polished dataset yourself.

 ```python
 import pandas as pd